The Rise of A.I. Influencers and What To Expect in 2021

 She currently has 3 million followers on her Instagram account and is an advocate for social change, as an outspoken supporter of the Black Lives Matter movement.
 She’s partnered with the iconic fashion brand Prada for Milan Fashion Week.
 And she’s even released a few songs on Spotify.
 In 2020, she signed a contract with the talent agency CAA.
 Quite the accomplishment for a 19-year-old model from Downey, California who only launched her Instagram profile in 2016.
 But, until April of last year, she was keeping a secret…

-In one of her posts this year in April, she broke the news; she wasn’t a real person.
+In one of her posts last year in April, she broke the news; she wasn’t a real person.
 “I am not a human being,” she wrote in an Instagram post.
 “I’m a robot.”

 The Rise of the A.I.
 Influencer

 Before the actual announcement took place, there was already much debate and conversation around whether Miquela was a real person or not.
 Her porcelain smooth skin and articulately cultivated photo shots led many to question if she was indeed an actual human being.
 So naturally, when the truth was revealed and the account creators had played coy for many months on Miquela’s true identity, people were curious about who she really was.
 If she wasn’t a person, what exactly was she?
 A robot as she proclaimed in her unveiling of sorts?
 Well, for all intents and purposes, yes.

 Though her followers see and know her as a trendy young woman with freckles, Kardashian-Esque big lips, and her trademark double bun hairstyle, she is essentially a digital creation of today’s prototypical social celebrity.
 Miquela is a computer-generated image (CGI) created by a Los Angeles-based startup called Brud.
 The company specializes in artificial intelligence and robotics.
 And their apparent analytical approach can be seen in the numbers.
 The rapid growth of Miquela’s social media following speaks for itself in its marketing effectiveness.